The Master Navigators: Kupe, Tasman & Cook.

 When Capt Cook first set sail there was no certain way of determining longitude.
 Sailors were often shipwrecked because they could only guess how far around the globe they were.
 A £20,000 King’s Prize was offered for the first person to invent a reliable way of finding longitude at sea.
 Many learned gentlemen studiously logged the relative position of celestial bodies over 18 year periods, creating almanacs, so that navigators could establish their position on Earth.
 However, this was of no use in cloudy conditions, or on a pitching and rolling ship.
 It was a craftsman clockmaker, Harrison, who eventually invented a clock that would keep time accurately enough at sea for sailors to establish their position in relation to Greenwhich.
 One ship’s clock was kept on Greenwhich Meantime, whilst another was set to local time according to the noon sun.
 The difference in time between the 2 clocks establish how far round the globe the ship was from the Greenwhich Meridian, that is: its longitude.

-Suggested artefacts or replicas: Clocks, watches, globes, telescopes, binoculars, sextants, compasses, chronometers, dividers, rulers, quills, pencils, ink, charts, lead line, ship’s log.
+Suggested artefacts or replicas: Clocks, watches, globes, telescopes, binoculars, sextants, compasses, chronometers, dividers, rulers, quills, pencils, ink, charts, lead line, ship’s log, and artefacts from the countries and islands that Cook visited.

 Variations for visitors of different ages and subject areas: